benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q085.png)

-_**Q86:** Any phone pair A, B where the call from A to B have a cumulative length of more than 100 minutes_
+_**Q86:** Any phones pair A, B where the call from A to B have a cumulative length of more than 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q086.png)

-_**Q87:** Any phone that was called at least once, where that cumulative calls length is less that 100 minutes_
+_**Q87:** Any phone that was called at least once, where the cumulative calls duration is less that 100 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q087.png)

-_**Q88:** Any phone pair A,B where A called B at least once, but the cumulative calls length is 0 minutes_
+_**Q88:** Any phone pair A,B where A called B at least once, but the cumulative calls duration is 0 minutes_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q088.png)